motorrin/EndeavourOS_Smart_Update_Wrapper/README.md

 # 2. 📰 Arch News Integration

 Checks the official Arch Linux News feed before syncing databases.
-•  Alerts you to news items from the last 14 days to ensure you don't miss manual intervention notices.
+•  Warns you of news items from the last 14 days.
 •  Acts as a safeguard against "blind" updates that could break the system.

 # 3. 🧠 Semantic Version Analysis